 - Time Management

-- Time management for effectively managing time and schoolwork.
+- Time management to successfully manage schedules and schoolwork.

 - How to use active listening.

 - Understanding and tackling university admissions requirements, including the university essay.